grnet/agkyra/README.md

   downloaded setup executable.

 2. Run `pyinstaller agkyra.spec`.
-This will make the application under `dist/agkyra` (and `dist/agkyra.app` on OSX).
+This will make the application under `dist/agkyra`.

-* The sqlite3 version 3.8.5 that comes with Mac OS X 10.10 does not work properly.
-You can build agkyra with a newer sqlite3 library.
-Assuming you have installed one (eg with brew) under `/usr/local/opt/sqlite`, you need to build with environment variable `DYLD_LIBRARY_PATH=/usr/local/opt/sqlite/lib`.
-Then run `fix_sqlite_osx.sh`.

 3. Make a zip archive with `python bundle.py <platform>`.

-### Packaging for Linux
+### Packaging for Linux and OSX

-You can make a package for Linux that contains dependencies but not the standard Python libraries or the Python interpreter using a script based on `wheel`.
+You can make a package for Linux and OSX, that contains dependencies but not the standard Python libraries or the Python interpreter, using a script based on `wheel`.

 1. Run `pip install wheel`.

 2. Run `make_package.sh`.
-This will make the application under `dist/agkyra`.
+This will make the application under `dist/agkyra` on Linux and `dist/agkyra.app` on OSX.

+* The sqlite3 version 3.8.5 that comes with Mac OS X 10.10 does not work properly.
+You can build agkyra with a newer sqlite3 library.
+Assuming you have installed one (eg with brew) under `/usr/local/opt/sqlite`, run `fix_sqlite_osx.sh /usr/local/opt/sqlite/lib/libsqlite3.dylib`.

+3. On OSX, we can make an app with `platypus`.
+Get the tool from `http://www.sveinbjorn.org/platypus` and install its command-line version, too.
+Then run `mk_osx_app.sh`.

-3. Make a gzipped tar archive with `python bundle.py <platform>`.
+4. Make an archive (gzipped tar on Linux, zip on OSX) with `python bundle.py <platform>`.

 ## Copyright and license